DrWatt/Softcompexam/HowTo.md

 ```bash
 $ ./project.py --nn --data https://raw.githubusercontent.com/DrWatt/softcomp/master/datatree.csv
 ```
-You can also perform only inference with a pretrained model specifing the path or URL of an already trained BDT in .joblib format:
+You can also perform inference only, with a pretrained model, specifing the path or URL to an already trained NN in .joblib format:
 ```bash
 $ ./project.py --nn --modelupload "KerasNN_Model.joblib"
 ```
-After the training you will find your model saved in joblib format and plots for accuracy and loss function.
-While, after the predictions, you will find a csv file with all the labels for each entry of the dataset in input.
+After the training you will find the trained model, saved in joblib format, and plots for accuracy and loss function.
+Whereas, after the predictions, you will find a csv file with a label for each entry of the dataset in input.